-All of the watches in this guide, including the two least expensive, the Suunto 5 and Coros Apex 42mm, allow notifications, incoming calls, text messages, and email to be displayed on the watch’s screen, so long as it’s connected via Bluetooth to your smartphone.
+All of the watches in this guide, including the least expensive, the Coros Pace 2, allow notifications from incoming calls, text messages, and emails to be displayed on the watch’s screen.
+The watch has to be connected to your smartphone via Bluetooth for this to work.

-I am bad with technology, so what running watch is the easiest to use?
+I am bad with technology.
+What running watch is the easiest to use?

 Call for Comments

 - What is your favorite GPS watch?
 Do you tend to replace them as technology advances?